iesgn/openstack-debian-ansible/README.md

 openstack-debian-ansible
 ========================

-Ansible playbooks for installing OpenStack Kilo on Debian jessie using Debian backports
+Ansible playbooks for installing OpenStack Mitaka on Debian jessie using Debian backports

 These playbooks have been written in the hope of using them in a real deployment with physical servers, but thay can be used too to deploy a OpenStack test